Below are directions for finding your IP Address and Network Hardware (MAC) Address on your computer.

 - Press Enter.

-- Below the heading "Ethernet adapter Local Area Connection:" look for the
+- Below the heading "Wireless LAN adapter Wi-Fi" look for the IPv4 Address entry

 - Click Network.
 A list of your network connections will appear at the left.